The Process

 What comes after.

 One-Day Engagement.
 The standard assessment, report, and consultation.
 The structural coordinates are identified.
 The domain where the actual problem lives is named.
 The path to stability is established.
-The individual leaves with a confirmed structural position and a written engineering report.
-For systems where the findings indicate the subject can carry the stabilization forward with the coordinates in hand.
+The person leaves with a confirmed structural position and a written engineering report.
+For systems where the findings indicate the person can carry the stabilization forward with the coordinates in hand.

 Three-Day Engagement.
 Full stabilization protocol.
 The assessment identifies the coordinates.
 The remaining days execute the engineering intervention required when the findings confirm the system cannot carry its current load.
 This is not therapy compressed into three days.
 It is structural stabilization — the system returned to a position from which downstream work becomes possible.
 For critical exposure environments where the cost of delayed stabilization exceeds the cost of the engagement.